What is an Outer Rotor Brushless Motor? Comparing Inner and Outer Rotor Designs

 So you end up with two choices when you go with an outer rotor design.
 One option shrinks the length and weight of the motor to get the same power with a bump in efficiency.

 The majority of brushless tools utilize an inner rotor design to cut down on overall size (girth).
-Makita currently uses four brushless inner rotor designs: 80mm, 54mm, 44mm, and 38mm.
+Makita uses at least four brushless inner rotor designs: 80mm, 54mm, 44mm, and 38mm.

 That profile allows Makita to put the motors in those tools with a direct drive so they get the benefit of the most efficient power transfer.